Literacy & Language Learning: Authentic Connections to the Arts

 Students in our programs learn to work and think like artists

-Collaborate to explore and communicate a concept or feeling
+- Explore a concept or feeling

 Engage in a creative process that requires higher order thinking skills: analysis, synthesis, and evaluation

-Artistic Expression is Literate Expression
+Artistic Expression = Literate Expression

+Cognition begins in the body; vocabulary and knowledge build from the immediacy of experience.
 Students learn to communicate through body, facial, and vocal expression, and can express more complex ideas and understanding than their sometimes limited verbal capacities allow.
-Cognition begins in the body; vocabulary and knowledge build from the immediacy of experience.

-Verbal Language is Integral to Artistic Expression
+Verbal Language = Integral to Artistic Expression

 Once students have expressed complex ideas through the arts, their artistic expression can be observed and described by themselves and others.
 This descriptive process builds vocabulary and helps students further develop their capacity to talk about complex ideas while simultaneously developing their artistic voice.